-How can you earn your customers’ trust if you don’t understand their values?
+How can you earn your customer’s trust if you don’t understand their values?
 You may have heard of the buyer persona — a fictionalized version of the consumer you want to attract — fleshed out from research-based data.
-Where does she work and live?
+For example, market data tells you that your audience is a college-educated female Millennial.
+But where does she work and live?
 What are her spending habits?
 What problems does she need to solve, and what are her priorities as she seeks solutions?
-You’ll definitely want to know about her peer group and preferred social media channels, and how she prefers to consume information: Video, infographics, downloadable content, podcasts, or blogs?
+You’ll definitely want to know about her peer group and preferred social media channels, and how she prefers to consume information: Video, infographics, downloadable content, podcasts, or blogs.

-Fine-tune your content to suit your buyer persona, and she’ll be more receptive to your message.
-Be sure to create personas for different market segments and stages in the purchasing cycle.
+Fine-tune your content to suit your buyer persona, and your target audience will be more receptive to your message.

 How do you use digital marketing to build brand trust?
 That depends on your brand, budget, industry, and buyer persona.
 Here are a few ideas scalable to businesses of any size and scope.

-Be authentic!
-Customers want to do business with brands whose values reflect their own, and as with any relationship, trust is earned.
-Don’t underestimate your audience’s sixth sense for fakery — Millennials are the most formidable consumer generation, and they came of age in an era of social distrust.
+Customers gravitate towards brands whose values reflect their own, and as with any relationship, trust is earned.
+Don’t underestimate your audience’s sixth sense of fakery — Millennials are the most formidable consumer generation, and they came of age in an era of social distrust.

-Consider compensated endorsements or “shout-outs” by social media influencers, celebrities, or other industry authorities.
-If this sounds like a direct contradiction to my previous point, don’t worry: Your audience knows you’re paying for the exposure, and they even expect it; they’re interested in what’s being said.
-Still, it doesn’t hurt to throw in a disclaimer, and you want to make sure your new spokesperson truly enjoys your product.
+Consider compensated endorsements by social media influencers, celebrities, or other industry authorities.
+If this sounds like a direct contradiction to our previous point, don’t worry: Your audience knows you’re paying for the exposure, and they even expect it; they’re interested in what’s being said and by whom.
 If you’re exploring influencer marketing, do your homework; selecting and negotiating with the right influencer can be tricky, and that’s an understatement.

 Use social listening tools to keep track of brand mentions, especially those on review sites.
 Treat negative or lukewarm feedback as an opportunity to demonstrate integrity and willingness to empathize with and solve customers’ problems.
 You might not change that particular reviewer’s mind, but you’ll win the hearts of those who are paying attention.